Azure/azure-sdk-for-js/CONTRIBUTING.md

 ### Building

 This project is based on TypeScript.
-For Node.js, generate commonJS module formats and browser bundles, build with:
+Build with:

 ```bash
 npm install